Hysterectomy: Unintended oophorectomy and premature ovarian failure

 Removal of one or both ovaries is performed in a substantial number of hysterectomies that were intended to be ovary sparing.

 The average onset age of menopause after hysterectomy with ovarian conservation is 3.7 years earlier than average.
 This has been suggested to be due to the disruption of blood supply to the ovaries after a hysterectomy or due to missing endocrine feedback of the uterus.
-The function of the remaining ovaries is significantly affected in about 40% of people, some of them even require hormone replacement therapy.
+The function of the remaining ovaries is significantly affected in about 40% of people, and some of them even require hormone replacement therapy.
 Surprisingly, a similar and only slightly weaker effect has been observed for endometrial ablation which is often considered as an alternative to hysterectomy.

-A substantial number of people develop benign ovarian cysts after a hysterectomy.
+A substantial number of women develop benign ovarian cysts after a hysterectomy.

 Effects on sexual life and pelvic pain

-After hysterectomy for benign indications the majority of patients report improvement in sexual life and pelvic pain.
-A smaller share of patients report worsening of sexual life and other problems.
+After hysterectomy for benign indications, the majority of patients report improvement in sexual life and pelvic pain.
+A smaller share of patients report worsening of their sexual life and other problems.
 The picture is significantly different for hysterectomy performed for malignant reasons; the procedure is often more radical with substantial side effects.
 A proportion of patients who undergo a hysterectomy for chronic pelvic pain continue to have pelvic pain after a hysterectomy and develop dyspareunia (painful sexual intercourse).